-Lead Astray: HMOs get paid for tests not done
+Lead Astray in Ohio: HMOs get paid for tests not done

 Nearly half (48 percent) of children under age six in Ohio are eligible for Medicaid.
 The state of Ohio pays six managed care plans, commonly known as HMOs, to provide Medicaid services to families in fifteen counties.
 HMOs currently servicing Medicaid recipients in Ohio include Buckeye Community Health Plan, CareSource, MediPlan, Paramount, QualChoice and SummaCare (OHPb 2004).
 Data compiled by the Ohio Department of Job and Family Services shows that Medicaid-contracting HMOs failed to test 64% of one-year-old and 79% of two-year-old Medicaid-enrolled children (OHP 2003).
 EWG's analysis of state lead poisoning rates shows that through this failure to test, HMOs did not identify at least 5,300 lead-poisoned children across the state.
 The failure to test Medicaid children for lead poisoning is a clear violation of federal and state law.